Software-Improvement-Group/sigridci/examples/slack-security-findings/README.md

 In addition, you need to have the example script available in your CI/CD environment.
 There are two ways to do so:
 - (A) Download the script as published in this repository on the fly for each job.
-We'll illustrate this for Gitlab below.
+We'll illustrate this for GitLab below.
 This is the easiest way, but keep in mind that SIG may change the script at any moment.
 - (B) Manually download the script once and add it to your own codebase.
 This allows adapting the script to your needs.

-### Example usage: Gitlab
+### Example usage: GitLab

-To use the script from Gitlab, proceed as follows.
+To use the script from GitLab, proceed as follows.
 First, [create an environment variable that will hold the Sigrid authentication token] (https://docs.sigrid-says. com/sigridci-integration/gitlab.html#step-1-configure-sigrid-credentials-to-environment